 The summer holidays can be an expensive time of year and with earnings potentially down and the potential to hemorrhage money certainly up, for many of us – us included – it’s a time to see where you can save a little along the way.
 Today I’m sharing with you some of my favourite money saving tips for the home and beyond to see you through the rest of summer which I’ve been maxing out on recently because you know what they say….a little goes a long way!

 Always check for coupons, vouchers and discounts

 This one is a biggie – before you do anything or go anywhere always check on relevant coupons and vouchers.
-You will be amazed at how many places offer discounts just to get you in the door.
+You will be amazed at how many places offer discounts just to get you in the door which can form the basis of a budget family day out.
 Plan your day and shop around this rather than the other way around.
 For example – if you’re shopping for back to school stuff shop only where you can save on the above, or if you’re planning on eating out for lunch, plan to eat where kids eat free.
 The Mirror has an excellent list of the best money saving websites for voucher codes and coupons here.